Synthetixio/synthetix/sigp.md

 ### ERC20 Implementation ###

 ###### 1. Initial creation of ERC20FeeToken and ERC20Token do not fire the transfer event with the 0x0 address as the sender ######
-Fixed - Firing the transfer event on creation of token state in ERC20, not ERC20Fee (since 0 tokens initially).
+Fixed - Firing the transfer event on creation of token state in ERC20, not in ERC20Fee - since no tokens are created initially.
 ###### 2. Decimals variable is of type uint256, not the specified uint8 (SafeDecimalMath.sol[38]) ######
-Fixed
+Fixed.

 ### Recommendations ###